dfelinto/blender-manual/motion_tracking.rst

 This panel contains all settings which control things displayed in the clip editor.

+R, G, B
-- :strong:`R, G, B` and :strong:`B/W` buttons at the top of this panel are used to control color channels used for frame preview and to make the whole frame gray scale.
+   and :strong:`B/W` buttons at the top of this panel are used to control color channels used for frame preview and to make the whole frame gray scale.
 It's needed because the tracking algorithm works with gray-scale images and it's not always obvious to see which channels disabled will increase contrast of feature points and reduce noise.
+Pattern
-- :strong:`Pattern` can be used to disable displaying of rectangles which correspond to pattern areas of tracks.
+   can be used to disable displaying of rectangles which correspond to pattern areas of tracks.
 In some cases it helps to make the clip view cleaner to check how good tracking is.
+Search
-- :strong:`Search` can be used to disable displaying of rectangles which correspond to search areas of tracks.
+   can be used to disable displaying of rectangles which correspond to search areas of tracks.
    In some cases it helps to make the clip view cleaner to check how good tracking is.
    Only search areas for selected tracks will be displayed.
+Pyramid
-- :strong:`Pyramid` makes the highest pyramid level be visible.
+   makes the highest pyramid level be visible.
 Pyramids are defined later in the Tracking Settings panel section, but basically it helps to determine how much a track is allowed to move from one frame to another.
+Track Path
-- :strong:`Track Path` and :strong:`Length` control displaying of the paths of tracks.
+   and :strong:`Length` control displaying of the paths of tracks.
 The ways tracks are moving can be visible looking at only one frame.
 It helps to determine if a track jumps from its position or not.
+Disabled Tracks
-- :strong:`Disabled Tracks` makes it possible to hide all tracks which are disabled on the current frame.
+   makes it possible to hide all tracks which are disabled on the current frame.
 This helps to make view more clear, to see if tracking is happening accurately enough.
+Bundles
-- :strong:`Bundles` makes sense after solving the movie clip, and it works in the following way: the solved position of each track gets projected back to the movie clip and displayed as a small point.
+   makes sense after solving the movie clip, and it works in the following way: the solved position of each track gets projected back to the movie clip and displayed as a small point.
 The color of the point depends on the distance between the projected coordinate and the original coordinate: if they are close enough, the point is green, otherwise it'll be red.
 This helps to find tracks which weren't solved nicely and need to be tweaked.
+Track Names and Status
-- :strong:`Track Names and Status` displays information such as track name and status of the track (if it's keyframed, disabled, tracked or estimated).
+   displays information such as track name and status of the track (if it's keyframed, disabled, tracked or estimated).
 Names and status for selected tracks are displayed.
-- :strong:`Compact Markers`.
+Compact Markers
    The way in which markers are displayed (black outline and yellow foreground color) makes tracks visible on all kind of footage (both dark and light).
 But sometimes it can be annoying and this option will make the marker display more compactly - the outline is replaced by dashed black lines drawn on top of the foreground, so that marker areas are only 1px thick.
+Grease pencil
-- :strong:`Grease pencil` controls if grease pencil strokes are allowed to be displayed and made.
+   controls if grease pencil strokes are allowed to be displayed and made.
+Mute
-- :strong:`Mute` changes displaying on movie frame itself with black square, It helps to find tracks which are tracked inaccurately or which weren't tracked at all.
+   changes displaying on movie frame itself with black square, It helps to find tracks which are tracked inaccurately or which weren't tracked at all.
+Grid
-- :strong:`Grid` (available in distortion mode only) displays a grid which is originally orthographic, but os affected by the distortion model.
+   (available in distortion mode only) displays a grid which is originally orthographic, but os affected by the distortion model.
 This grid can be used for manual calibration - distorted lines of grids are equal to straight lines in the footage.
+Manual Calibration
-- :strong:`Manual Calibration` (available in distortion mode only) applies the distortion model for grease pencil strokes.
+   (available in distortion mode only) applies the distortion model for grease pencil strokes.
 This option also helps to perform manual calibration.
 A more detailed description of this process will be added later.
+Stable
-- :strong:`Stable` (available in reconstruction mode only).
+   (available in reconstruction mode only).
 This option makes the displayed frame be affected by the 2D stabilization settings.
 It's only a preview option, which doesn't actually change the footage itself.
+Lock to Selection
-- :strong:`Lock to Selection` makes the editor display selected tracks at the same screen position along the whole footage during playback or tracking.
+   makes the editor display selected tracks at the same screen position along the whole footage during playback or tracking.
 This option helps to control the tracking process and stop it when the track is starting to slide off or when it jumped.
+Display Aspect Ratio
-- :strong:`Display Aspect Ratio` changes the aspect ratio for displaying only.
+   changes the aspect ratio for displaying only.
 It does not affect the tracking or solving process.

 Tracking Settings Panel